 The first action of the war was the taking of the Maratha city of Ahmednuggur, which was a quick decisive action using nothing more sophisticated than a pair of ladders.
 Young and impetuous, Wellesley was aware that due to the small size of its armies, much of the British success in India was based on an aura of invincibility, and therefore quick victory – rather than a long drawn-out war, was crucial.

 After this, Scindia’s army, which was around 70,000 strong, slipped past Stevenson and began to march on Hyberabad, and Wellesley’s men rushed south to intercept them.
-After days of chasing them he reached them at the Juah river on the 22nd September.
+After days of chasing them he reached them at the Juah River on 22 September.
 Pohlmann’s army had a strong defensive position on the river, but he did not believe that Wellesley would attack with his small force before Stevenson arrived, and temporarily abandoned it.

 The British commander, however was confident.
 Most of his troops were Indian sepoys, but he also had two superb highland regiments – the 74th and the 78th – and knew that out of the Maratha ranks only around 11,000 troops were trained and equipped to European standard, though the enemy cannon were also a worry.
 He wanted to press the attack straight away, always maintaining momentum.

 The Marathas, however, had trained all their guns on the only known crossing place of the Juah, and even Wellesley admitted that attempting to cross there would be suicide.
 As a result, despite being assured that no other ford existed, he searched for one near the small town of Assaye, and found it.